devtron-labs/devtron/docs/user-guide/resource-browser.md

 ![Figure 16: Checking Restart Pod Log](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/kubernetes-resource-browser/restart-pod-log.gif)

 ### Terminal

+{% hint style="warning" %}
+### Who Can Perform These Actions?
+Users need to have super-admin permission to access the pod terminal.
+{% endhint %}

 You can access the terminal within a running container of a pod to view its logs, troubleshoot issues, or execute commands directly.
 This is different from the [cluster terminal](#cluster-terminal) you get at node level.